Photo by Drew Hays on Unsplash

 - "goal-oriented, highly motivated, good leadership skill"

-- "experienced ReactJS advocate, seeking to help elevate the engineering team"
+- "Tech Lead with over 10 years of experience in fast-growing tech companies, seeking to help elevate the engineering team"

-- "the sales guy you need - looking to help grow my next company 10x"
+- "Head of Sales with expertise in B2B SaaS, looking to help grow my next company 10x"

 Don't do this